Enrique2656/Enrique2656/README.md

   </a>
 </p>
 Hi My names Duane and Welcome to my github!
 Early in life I always had a passion for taking things apart and understanding how they work, always looking at something beyond the final product, the hard work, and process for how something came to be.
-I hope

 - 🔭 I’m currently working on ...
 A e-commerce and business website for an Attorney.
 - 🌱 I’m currently learning ...
 Javascript, js.node, REACT